 It's essential that you fully cook fiddleheads prior to using them in a recipe, even if you plan to further sauté, fry or bake them.

 Now that the tasty morsels are cooked, what should you make with them?
-Give the kids a break from asparagus and sub fiddleheads in these Herbed Crepes with Chicken, Asparagus and Mushrooms or this Farfalle with Roast Chicken, Spring Veggies and Parmesan.
+Give the kids a break from asparagus and substitute fiddleheads in these Herbed Crepes with Chicken, Asparagus and Mushrooms or this Farfalle with Roast Chicken, Spring Veggies and Parmesan.
 Yum!